Essi5764/Recipe_server/README.md

 The following repo is dedicated to the server, this will allow me to deploy easily.

-Disclaimer: Although I made my own verion, this project was inspired by Javascript Mastery Courses on Youtube.
+Disclaimer: Although I made my own version, this project was inspired by Javascript Mastery Courses on Youtube.

 ## Resources